 Investigators who share an interest in research related to physiology and genomics (including epigenetics/epigenomics), including the relationship of such phenomena on behavior and society; as well as the impact of new technologies on nursing practice and society.

-Meet the RIG Leadership
+Meet the RIIG Leadership

 Alyson Hanish, PhD, MSN, RN